onflow/flow/agendas/2025/sprint-kickoff/Flow-Sprint-Kickoff-03-07-2025.md

 4. Build and ship a new dashboard to provide node operators with real-time access to staking, epoch-related and other relevant data.

 **Done last sprint**
+* Onboarded 4 consensus nodes for Dorahacks.
+* Worked with Flipside, QuickNode, Edgevana, BlockDaemon to onboard new consensus nodes.

 **This sprint**

 * Contract signing with Alchemy.
-* Work with Dorahacks to onboard 4 new SN nodes.
-* Sharing contracts with one more SN node operators.
+* Contract review with Tibles, Hoodlums, Quicknode.

 ---